First-Degree Murder Charges Require a Solid Defense Strategy

 The simplest definition for first-degree murder is the willful killing of another person with premeditation.
 To face this charge, there must be a death.
 If the victim does not die, then the charge would be attempted first-degree murder.

-In order to prove most first-degree murder cases, the prosecutor must show the presence of three elements, and in some cases, there are four elements the prosecutor must prove:
+To prove most first-degree murder cases, the prosecutor must show the presence of three elements, and in some cases, there are four elements the prosecutor must prove:

 • Willfulness